Chinese Intellectual and Cultural Figures Database

 Introduction

 The database is sorted and refined according to the threads of thoughts in all the past dynasties of China.
-It collects the writings, viewpoints, biographies, chronologies, handwriting, portraits, historical status, biography, and research papers/books of representative thinkers from the pre-Qin period to modern times.
+It collects the writings, viewpoints, biographies, chronologies, handwriting, portraits, historical status, and research papers/books of representative thinkers from the pre-Qin period to modern times.
 A total of 335 thinkers, 1,359 kinds of books, 246,000 articles, more than 150,000 papers and 180 million words are included.
 Turning the grand works of thinkers for thousands of years into a knowledge bank searchable at the speed of light, the database consists of knowledge association network and intelligent recommendation of related characters/documents in addition to the encyclopedia of thinkers in the search results.

 Information

-•The text is extremely accurate, and the font is completely consistent with the original version.
+• The text is extremely accurate, and the font is completely consistent with the original version.
 (Rare ancient characters are not replaced by synonyms.)

 • Annotations are separated from the text in red letters.
 Users can choose to hide or reserve them.